· 30 August 2019 ·

 [Accompanies the post Look Upon His Like(ness) Again]

 When Mary Tudor came to the throne in July 1553 following Edward VI’s death and the nine days’ blunder of Jane Grey Dudley, the new regime’s machinery for eradicating Protestantism took some time to get up to speed.
-Heresy statutes originally enacted against Lollardy in 1401 but repealed under Mary’s father and brother were revived at the very end of 1554; the burnings commenced six weeks later.
+Heresy statutes against Lollardy dated back to 1401 and the reign of Henry IV, but these had been repealed under Mary’s father and brother.
+The statutes were revived at the end of 1554 after a contentious battle in Parliament; the burnings commenced six weeks later.
 Of the 284 souls whose blood gave Mary her nickname, 243 died between 1555 and 1557.
 In 1558 an epidemic of quartan fever managed to distract the country’s attention from its internecine holy war; it also became evident that Mary was mortally ill and would bear no Catholic heir.
 The fires slowed ahead of Elizabeth’s accession and another religious reversal.

 Quoted phrases in blue italics, from Foxe’s 1570 edition (see Sources).
 Spelling updated as needed for readability.